The ads above are Google-sponsored.

 Changing camshafts....to stock or to "Sportier":

 Because of the large amount of confusion & various parts numbers & combinations from BMW, I recommend that those wanting to change camshafts should purchase the cam & sprocket, using the information about them (& the oil pump drive and the seal size), from a truly knowledgeable 'guru', or; these folks: http://www.motoren-israel.com/

 Sometimes someone has to replace a worn-out stock cam with another stock one, or they decide to go to a sportier cam.
 Whatever the reason, you may or may not be able to get the exact original camshaft like the old one, from your BMW dealership.
 You will have to look into that.
 Be very careful about details.

 BMW NEVER installed the "336" Sport Cam in a stock motorcycle.
 The so-called "336" sport cam will NOT perform well in the lower rpm ranges, nor at idle, due to the timing of the camshaft lobes.
-I am not going to get into the background of this cam as originally designed, nor all the details of how to make it work for you.
+I am not going to get into the background of this cam as originally designed, nor all (just some) the details of how to make it work for you.
 The 336 cam will NOT work well, unless you run the RPM up considerably higher than normal.
 If the rest of the engine is mostly stock, performance will SUFFER below the mid-range.
 The cam detracts so much from the bottom end of the RPM range, that you MUST have high compression, and it will have to come nearly entirely from the PISTON selected, not by shaving the head or cylinder; ....although those are some of the part-of-the-story options.